 Conditions of registration

-Visits are organised for groups of at least 7 and no more than 35 persons.
-Please contact the Visits Service with regard to groups outside those parameters (contact form).
+- Visits are organised for groups of at least 7 and no more than 35 persons.
+For groups of any other size, please contact the Seminars and Visits Unit (contact form).

 - The group leader is requested to submit a request for an initial reservation.